Mental Health Education*

 “Teaching mental health lessons in school can reduce stigma and improve students’ knowledge and attitudes about mental health.
 Students are also more likely to ask for help.”

-According to the CDC, this is what a mental health education program should include:
+According to the CDC, a mental health education program should include:

 According to professionals